3L0C/wk/README.md

 presses `Shift+a`.

-I am open to changing it so that `S-a` and `A` match the same `Shift+a` keypress but I have yet to find a fitting solution.
-The ones I can think of either involve depending on some utf8 library, writing the code by hand, or permitting this syntax for ascii but not other character sets.
-Each has it's own drawback, and I find the current solution to be intuitive in practice.
+I am open to changing it so that `S-a` and `A` match the same `Shift+a` keypress, but I have yet to find a fitting solution.
+The ones I can think of either involve depending on some utf8 library, writing the code by hand, or permitting this syntax for ASCII but not other character sets.
+Each has its own drawback, and I find the current solution to be intuitive in practice.

 #### Descriptions